davehasagithub/slidewsl/NOTES.md

     - Launch the webpack dev server
     - Launch nginx, PHP-FPM, and KeyDB (in this case, already up from previous step)
     - Tail the logs
-  - If you're playing along, here's a block you can copy/paste in the devcontainer:
+  - Here's a block you can copy/paste in the devcontainer:
       ```
       docker compose run --build --rm angular_create_starter example; \
       docker compose run --build --rm laravel_create_starter; \